 Remembering Heather

 It hardly seems possible that a year has passed since we lost Heather.
 Therapists from WLAC, alongside volunteers, trustees and friends, came together to celebrate her rich and remarkable life.
-We were especially honoured to welcome Heather’s sister, Veronica Schroter, who attended with Heather’s three children, Bryony, Kate and Christopher, as well as two grandchildren.
+We were especially honoured to welcome Heather’s sister, Veronica Schroter, attended with Heather’s three children, Bryony, Kate and Christopher, as well as two grandchildren.
 They spent time talking with guests and sharing treasured memories, adding something truly special to the afternoon.

-Veronica delivered a heartfelt speech reflecting on Heather’s life, while our Director of Fundraising & Finance, Gazala Alvi, gave a thoughtful, moving and beautifully expressed tribute to Heather’s extraordinary contribution to the charity.
+Veronica, who originallly introduced Heather to the organisation in the 1980s, delivered a heartfelt speech reflecting on Heather’s life, while our Director of Fundraising & Finance, Gazala Alvi, gave a thoughtful, moving and beautifully expressed tribute to Heather’s extraordinary contribution to the charity.

 Heather joined WLAC in 1980, and through her dedication and warmth, fundraising events became the beating heart of our community — bringing people together and creating lasting impact.
 She was appointed our first Chief Executive in 2006, a role she shaped with vision, compassion and tireless commitment.
 For 45 years, Heather was at the very heart of WLAC, touching the lives of countless clients, staff members and volunteers.
 Her legacy of care, kindness and purpose will continue to inspire us for many years to come.
 She is deeply missed.